Zubbek/WdPAI/README.md

 * CSS
 * low-carb-recipes.p.rapidapi.com
 * BoxIcons
+* Google Fonts
+* Pexels

 ## Features

 - User Authentication
-- 4 category of recipes
+- 4 category of recipes (Breakfast Snacks, Lunch and Main Course)
 - About 80 Recipes to check
 - Full description, ingrednients and preparation with nutritional values
-- Favourite recipes
+- Favourite recipes (User can add recipe that he likes and comeback to that recipe whenever he want)

 ## License